Yamaguti algebras and noncrossing partitions: Yamaguti algebras

 \begin{definition} A \emph{Yamaguti algebra} is a vector space equipped with a bilinear operation $a,b\mapsto a\cdot b$ and two trilinear operations

 satisfying the identities

 \end{definition}

 Note that in each Relation~\eqref{ay1}--\eqref{ay11} the arguments appear in the same order, which means that a Yamaguti algebra is an algebra over a nonsymmetric operad, which we denote $\Yam$, and call the Yamaguti operad.
-In this note, we show that this operad has a very simple combinatorial description, which perhaps might be useful to understand the more elusive Lie--Yamaguti operad.
+In this note, we show that this operad has two other descriptions: a very simple combinatorial one, and one relating it to representation theory of $\mathfrak{sl}_2$; one may hope that these results, besides being interesting in their own right, might also be useful to understand the more elusive Lie--Yamaguti operad.
 It also follows from our description that the operad $\Yam$ is cyclic; the same statement for the Lie--Yamaguti operad is implicit in the literature, since there exists a meaningful notion of an invariant bilinear form on a Lie--Yamaguti algebra \cite{MR4442492}.

+All vector spaces in this paper are defined over a field $\k$; for some of the results, it will be important to assume $\mathrm{char}(\k)\ne 2$.